Teaching with Technology Grants

 Proposed projects should be able to be completed within one or two semesters since projects are intended to be relatively small in scale.
 Additionally, successful applicants will be paired with an instructional technologist to provide consultation and training as needed.

-Proposals will be accepted during in the Spring 2017 semester–an announcement will be sent to the faculty when proposals will be accepted–and will be reviewed by the Information Technology and Library (ITL) Faculty Committee.
+Proposals will be accepted through April 21, 2017 and will be reviewed by the Information Technology and Library (ITL) Faculty Committee.
 Successful applicants will be directly contacted by late May and the awards will be announced on the Information Technology Services web site.